Configure AWS Glue Triggers

 - jobName: ${exampleAwsGlueJob.name}

 The schedule property accepts cron expressions that define when the trigger fires.
-The type property set to SCHEDULED tells Glue to evaluate the cron expression and start the job automatically at matching times.
-This example runs daily at 12:15 PM UTC.
+The type property must be SCHEDULED.
+This trigger runs the specified job at 12:15 PM UTC daily without requiring manual invocation or upstream job completion.

 Chain jobs based on completion state